GiuseppeSerra93/TLCM/readme.md

 For each product category, the code contains all the necessary steps to reproduce the experiments.
 The scripts are implemented with Python 3.6, and have been tested with Windows OS.

-After data preparation, our software comprises two major parts:
+After data preparation, our software comprises three major parts:
 1. EM training with topographic organization of latent classes.
+2. Rating prediction part.
-2. Evaluation of the results through both quantitative and qualitative experiments.
+3. Evaluation of the results through both quantitative and qualitative experiments.

 ### Data sets